htmlandbacon/express-api-example/README.md

 This will start it running on http://localhost:3000

-You can change the port by running PORT=4040 node index
+You can change the port by running PORT=4040 node server

 ```
 npm install

-node index
+node server
 ```

 ## End points